 Kinderfest is a great event for the entire family.
 In addition to all the adult fun, food, drink, live music, and dancing of Oktoberfest, there are special activities for our younger members and guests.

-Children can compete for prizes in our forest meadow games, or join other kids for fun on our Fest dance floor.
+Children can compete for prizes in our forest meadow games, or join other kids in dances on our Fest dance floor.

 Music and Dancing at the Fest